 Eligibility

-- obtain regulatory approvals and consent from everyone with an eligible interest in the project land – this may include banks, state governments (if the land is leased) or relevant native title bodies corporate.
+- Obtain regulatory approvals and consent from everyone with an eligible interest in the project land – this may include banks, state governments (if the land is leased) or relevant native title bodies corporate.

-Relevant legislation:
+Relevant legislation

-- Division 3 Section 14 of the method
+- Part 3 Division 2 Section 14 of both 2018 methods

 Exclusions